MatteoFranchini01/teoria_unix/README.md

 _________________________________

-**Welcome to the "UNIX Programming Theory and System Calls" repository!**
+:uk: **Welcome to the "UNIX Programming Theory and System Calls" repository!**

 This repository contains a comprehensive summary of Unix programming theory that was taught in the Operating Systems course at the University of Parma.
 Additionally, you will find a series of implementation examples of the core Unix system calls, which are essential for developing software on Unix-based systems.